weetime/chrome-calculator/README.md

 3. Click "=" or press Enter to calculate the result
 4. Use the "Rad/Deg" button to toggle between radian and degree modes (for trigonometric calculations)
 5. When using trigonometric functions (sin, cos, tan), the calculator automatically switches to degree mode for easier calculation
-6. Access language settings and keyboard shortcuts by clicking the help (?) icon
+6. Access language settings, themes, and keyboard shortcuts by clicking the help (?) icon

 ### Keyboard Shortcuts